What is an Enterprise Content Management (ECM) System?

 1. Better Integration with BI/BA

 Integrating ECM into business intelligence applications and business analytics also enables organizations to access data-driven insights to make informed decisions.
-Centralizing the content in an enterprise content management (ECM) platform facilitates seamless data integration, allowing businesses to draw valuable insights.
+Centralizing the content in an enterprise content management (ECM) system facilitates seamless data integration, allowing businesses to draw valuable insights.

 2. Improved Productivity and Efficiency